dlamkins/new.blishhud.com/docs/modules/overview/update-your-manifest.md

 ### Optional Attributes

 #### Directories
 A list of directory names that are used by the module.
 These directories will be registered by the `FileService` and a button to open the directory directly will be shown in the module settings.
+Do not include subfolders (e.g. `"markers/data"`) in your manifest - they are not supported in the manifest and your module must manage those directly.

 ```json
 {